Alphaam/RobotaPsyche/April26/README.md

 3. If multiple robots are built the same way, on the basis of conciousness, are these robots different of the same robot?

-4.For orbots that are being developed using citizens' tax money, should citizens have access to their data as they are technically the citizens' property?
+4.For robots that are being developed using citizens' tax money, should citizens have access to their data as they are technically the citizens' property?

-5. With so many tests to prove that robots have conciousness being tests taht compare robots to humans to find similarity, I wonder how a human will be definied distinctly from a robot on a functional level.
+5. With so many tests to prove that robots have conciousness being tests that compare robots to humans to find similarity, I wonder how a human will be definied distinctly from a robot on a functional level.